Anita Ekberg-Actress, Goddess and kitten lover!

 The screen cuts away from Yolanda for a second, we see one of the cocktail waitresses watching as she slides along the ropes on stage.
-Couples in half shadow profiles cling close to each other, as the eroticism of the dance fills the room with sensuality and cheap romantic thrills.
+Couples in half-shadow profiles cling close to each other, as the eroticism of the dance fills the room with sensuality and cheap romantic thrills.

-Now swinging backwards and forwards by holding onto the two parallel ropes creates yet another level of penetration.
+Now swinging backward and forwards by holding onto the two parallel ropes creates yet another level of penetration.
 She is inserting herself into the audience, toward us, as we become part of her dance.
 Allowing herself to collapse onto the steps of the stage, her lips purse as if she is kissing us.
 She is offering herself to us.
 I am not a proponent of violence, or violent images that involve the enslavement or debasement of the female body, but that aside, Anita Ekberg could make me like chicks if I didn’t already love them!
 She is an exquisitely beautiful woman, made a little less so because of the role she is playing.
-A role that she was designated for, because she fits the voluptuousness that it takes to create the idol of extreme femininity, and extreme beauty.
-The fetish, fever and focus of Western culture.
+A role that she was designated for because she fits the voluptuousness that it takes to create the idol of extreme femininity and extreme beauty.
+The fetish, fever, and focus of Western culture.

 Women are often posed in Fashion Magazines as being either victims of abuse or actually configured to appear as if dead.
 Again the conflation and correlation between sex and violence, as here the image of Yolanda lying rigidly in chains as flat as a corpse on a slab.

 ‘Gypsy’ looks on enjoying this girl who has subjugated herself in front of a sea of voyeurs.
 Yolanda is brought literally to her knees, while wearing chains, looking like a slave.
-Now Yolanda is swinging her hips and chains gyrating for the sea of shadowy heads, suddenly she is in the foregrounds, and enter Bill Sweeney ( Philip Carey) smoking a cigarette and looking away.
+Now Yolanda is swinging her hips and chains gyrating for the sea of shadowy heads, suddenly she is in the foreground, and enter Bill Sweeney ( Philip Carey) smoking a cigarette and looking away.
 Looking away, averting his gaze from her.
 He will not share his gaze with the audience of voyeurs.
 This is personal for him.
 He begins to look upon her again, as she gets more wild in her movements, she snaps the chains that bind her wrists in sync with the snare drum hit.
 Sounding like bones breaking, or like a whip snapping.

 We The Voyeur

 Back to the ropes, spinning, and twisting til she is back on her back, the rope resting on her knee like a hemp phallus. as the music climaxes to Yolanda, lying back on the top of the stairs.
-Her rags, looking torn and draped across her shining skin.
+Her rags looked torn and draped across her shining skin.
 The guitar stretches out a strum “Zow” as the screen goes pitch black for a split second, then switched back on, the screen shows us the crowded tables with various people looking on, as if at us.
-We hear a gong, and then the lights come up on the audience, they are clapping, the wait staff is standing still, also looking on…
+We hear a gong, and then the lights come up on the audience, they are clapping, and the wait staff is standing still, also looking on…

 Gypsy comes out, “Come on everybody on your feet…come on everybody up!”